WASdev/sample.voice.gateway/soe/python/README.md

 In this example the machines IP address is 10.2.2.31 and the port the VoiceProxyServer is listening on is 5000

-8. If you want to use the WebLogger to keep track of the conversation flows between the Voice Gateway and WCS you need to provision a cloudantDB instance.
+8. If you want to use the WebLogger to keep track of the conversation flows between the IBM Voice Gateway and WCS you need to provision a cloudantDB instance.
 By default the WebLogger is turned off.
 But you might want to enable it for debugging purposes.
 You can install cloudantDB  on BlueMix for free.
 If you want to use the WebLogger you need to do the following